ujr/dockers/dirvish/README.md

 set; to do so, use the `-e MAILTO=root` (or similar) argument to `docker run`.

+Use `-e MAILHUB=mail.example.com` (or similar) to specify the mail server, and `-e MAILDOMAIN=example.com` (or similar) to specify where the mail seems to come from.
+Alternatively, create an *ssmtp.conf* file in */backup/dirvish/*, which will take precedence over these environment variables, but you still have to say `-e MAILTO=user`.

 Docker generates host names for its containers.
 To override, use the `-h hostname` argument to `docker run`.